Self-Employed and Buying a Home? How to Qualify for a Conventional Loan in Ft. Lauderdale

 How Conventional Loans Work for Self-Employed Borrowers

-To qualify for a conventional loan, self-employed applicants usually need to provide at least two years of personal and business tax returns, profit and loss statements, and possibly year-to-date balance sheets.
-In some cases, if the borrower has been self-employed for over five years, one year of documentation may suffice—but this is not always guaranteed.
+To qualify, self-employed buyers generally need to provide at least two years of personal and business tax returns, along with supporting documents such as profit and loss statements and possibly year-to-date balance sheets.
+In some cases, one year of returns may suffice if the borrower has been self-employed for more than five years, but this exception is rare.
+Lenders want to see consistent, verifiable income that proves the borrower can manage monthly mortgage payments without interruption.

 Proving Income and Business Stability